-Package inclusions: Life vest, helmet, guide and fees, habal-habal ride to the drop off point, trekking shoes (if you forgot to bring one), and a set meal
+Package inclusions: Life vest, helmet, guide, environmental fees, habal-habal ride to the drop off point, dry bag, trekking shoes (if you forgot to bring one), drinking water, and a set meal

 Transport Fee: Bus from Cebu City to Matutinao, Badian is more or less ₱140 per person per way.
 Double that for a two-way fare.
 Transportation from Matutinao to Canlaob, Alegria is already included in the Canyoneering package.

-Guide and Environmental fee [as of May 2016]: ₱1,500/pax and that also includes lunch [or late lunch] and life vest, helment, and trekking shoes rental.
+Guide and Environmental fee [as of May 2016]: ₱1,500/pax and that also includes lunch [or late lunch] and life vest, helmet, and trekking shoes rental.